lmd-code/lmdjsutils/LmdStorage/README.md

 // Initialise with the name of your store to make ready to use.
-// If it doesn't exist yet, it will be created when an item is added. var $userPrefs = new LmdStorage('userPrefs');
+// If it doesn't exist yet, it will be created when an item is added. const $myStorage = new LmdStorage('mystore');

-// You can absolutely have multiple stores if it makes sense to,
-// each one is a separate localStorage entry
-// var $userFaves = new LmdStorage('userFaves');
+// You can have multiple stores, each one is a separate localStorage entry: const $userPrefs = new LmdStorage('userPrefs'); // user's website preferences const $formData = new LmdStorage('formData'); // unfinished form data/blog posts/comments etc

-// Check localStorage is available in user's browser const storageAvailable = $userPrefs.isAvailable(); // returns boolean true/false
+// Check localStorage is available in user's browser const storageAvailable = $myStorage.isEnabled; // returns boolean true/false

+// Get number of stored items
+let numItems = $myStorage.count; // returns number

 // Set or update a single item
-$userPrefs.setItem('theme', 'dark'); // save immediately
+$myStorage.setItem('foo', 'Hello World'); // save immediately
-$userPrefs.setItem('theme', 'dark', true); // with noSave flag (see note #1)
+$myStorage.setItem('foo', 'Hello World', true); // with noSave flag (see note #1)

 // Set or update multiple items as an object
-$userPrefs.setItems({
-    theme: 'dark',
-    showGrid: true,
-    numPages: 10
-}); // save immediately
+$myStorage.setItems({foo: 'Hello World', bar: true, baz: 42}); // save immediately

-$userPrefs.setItems({
-    theme: 'dark',
-    showGrid: true,
-    numPages: 10
-}, true); // with noSave flag
+$myStorage.setItems({foo: 'Hello World', bar: true, baz: 42}, true); // with noSave flag

-// Get a single item value by key (returns null if the key doesn't exist) let theme = $userPrefs.getItem('theme'); // returns string 'dark' let showGrid = $userPrefs.getItem('showGrid'); // returns boolean 'true' let numPages = $userPrefs.getItem('numPages'); // returns number '10'
+// Get a single item value by key (returns 'undefined' if the key doesn't exist) let foo = $myStorage.getItem('foo'); // returns string 'Hello World' let bar = $myStorage.getItem('bar'); // returns boolean 'true' let baz = $myStorage.getItem('baz'); // returns number '42'

-// Get all items as a Map object (see note #2) let allPrefs = $userPrefs.getItems();
+// Get all items as a Map object (see note #2) let allPrefs = $myStorage.getItems();

 // Remove an item by key
-$userPrefs.removeItem('showGrid'); // save immediately
+$myStorage.removeItem('bar'); // save immediately
-$userPrefs.removeItem('showGrid', true); // with noSave flag
+$myStorage.removeItem('bar', true); // with noSave flag

-// Remove multiple items by key (keys given as an array)
+// Remove multiple items by key (pass keys as an array)
-$userPrefs.removeItems(['showGrid', 'numPages']);
+$myStorage.removeItems(['bar', 'baz']);
-$userPrefs.removeItems(['showGrid', 'numPages'], true); // with noSave flag
+$myStorage.removeItems(['bar', 'baz'], true); // with noSave flag

 // Save all items - overwrites stored data with current state.
-// Useful for when you make several changes using the noSave flag
-// and want to save just once at the end.
+// Useful for when you make several changes using the noSave flag and want to save just once.
-$userPrefs.saveAll();
+$myStorage.saveAll();
-$userPrefs.saveAll(mapObject); // Pass a new Map object (replaces data)
+$myStorage.saveAll(mapObject); // Pass a new Map object (replaces original data)

 // Remove entire store (clears internal data and deletes from localStorage)
-$userPrefs.clearAll();

-// Get number of stored items
-let numItems = $userPrefs.count; // returns number
+$myStorage.clearAll();
 ```

 ### Note 1: `noSave` flag parameter

 Methods that modify the data and write to `localStorage` have an optional `noSave` flag parameter (boolean) to prevent immediate automatic saving.
-Just remember to call the `saveAll()` method later.
+Just remember to call the `saveAll()` method later to commit changes.

 ### Note 2: `getItems()` method